AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 * Task 2 (predecessor) &#8594; Task 5 (successor): `"start-start"`
 * Task 3 (predecessor) &#8594; Task 4 (successor): `"finish-finish"`
 * Task 4 (predecessor) &#8594; Task 5 (successor): `"start-finish"`

+As you can see, Task 5 is a successor to two predecessors – Tasks 2 and 4.
+Also, tasks 2, 4, and 5 are successors to one tasks and predecessors to others.

 {sample :height 220}GANTT\_NEW\_Project\_Chart\_07{sample}